Tech-at-DU/Flask-Playlister/P03-Creating-A-Playlist/content.md

         <!-- VIDEO LINKS -->
         <p>
             <label for='playlist-videos'>Videos</label><br>
-            <p>Add videos in the form of 'https://youtube.com/embed/KEY'.
+            <p>Add the ID of the videos you want to include in your playlist.
 Separate with a newline.</p>
             <textarea id='playlist-videos' name='videos' rows='10'></textarea>
         </p>
     </fieldset>